mendersoftware/mender-docs/04.Artifacts/01.Yocto-project/03.Building-for-production/docs.md

     category: docs
 ---

-This section describes the steps that are specific to production builds for Yocto project.
+This section describes the steps that are specific to production builds for Yocto Project.
 If you are using Debian converted images please refer to [setting parameters for mender-convert](../image-configuration/debian-family-converted-image-configuration)
 These steps are not necessary if you are just trying out Mender, but must be done before deploying to production.